padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 print (fireData, 'fireData')
 ```

-The collection has 240 images (as of 2024 when data was first accessed).
+The collection has 240 images (as of 2024 when this data was accessed).
 Expand "features" to see the list of images (figure below).
 Explore the image properties and take note of "system: index:" for the product date.